 A good idea needs a happy, functioning team to execute it.
 And one with the right set of skills.
 This is true of a project within a 150,000 strong company like Microsoft or an SME with 25 industrious souls.
 Without the right team willing to put the effort in, the chances of success are slim.

-The role of human resources (HR), therefore, is a crucial one.
-We’re tasked with keeping employees healthy and engaged and also play a vital role in helping the organization meet its goals by ensuring the right people are in the right positions at the right time.
+The role of human resources, therefore, is a crucial one.
+We're tasked with keeping employees healthy and engaged, and play a vital role in helping the organization meet its goals by ensuring the right people are in the right positions at the right time.

 In small and medium-sized organizations, the HR function is just as important as in a large firm but, sometimes, isn’t approached with the same level of professional dedication.

 Read on if you’re interested in learning about how to approach human resource management (HRM) in small and medium enterprises.
 Of course, larger organizations can take note as well.

 - How Does Human Resource Management Differ In Small And Medium Companies?

 - HRM In Your Small Or Medium-Sized Business: What To Focus On

 What Is Human Resource Management?

 Very quickly before we dive in, HRM is a strategic approach to managing the precious resource that is people.
 Ultimately, the aim is to help the business achieve sustainable growth through the people it employs.